John Tischke admires space cowboy culture

 Phase 4: Application

 The penultimate part of the project was testing if we had met our self-assigned briefs by using our fonts in their proper contexts.
 I put together some space cowboy movie posters using exisiting films of the genre.
-It seemed to meet the brief, being simultaneously legible and graphic.
+Phaser met its brief, being simultaneously legible and graphic.

 And then, at the very, very end, I made a process book, pulling content from my folders of rigorously archived research, sketches, and specimens.